FAQ Making and Amending Planning Schemes

 Under Section 20 (1) of the Land Use Planning and Approvals Act 1993 council planning schemes must:

 Preparing a modern planning scheme is a complex process.
 Many economic, social and environmental issues must be considered to ensure sustainable development is achieved.

 The council must ensure the planning scheme complies with the objectives of the RMPS and the planning process established by Land Use Planning and Approvals Act 1993 .

 The planning scheme must be consistent with State Policies declared under the State Policies and Projects Act 1993.
 The current policies are:

 Council conducts research, or engages consultants to prepare the necessary reports.
 The environmental, economic and social factors that may be investigated include:

 The preparation of a planning scheme follows a process, in accordance with requirements of LUPAA.
-The council, the Resource Planning and Development Commission and the community are involved in this process which includes a period of public exhibition of a draft planning scheme to allow community input.
+The council, the Tasmanian Planning Commission and the community are involved in this process which includes a period of public exhibition of a draft planning scheme to allow community input.
 The Guide to the Resource Management and Planning System explains the process of preparing planning schemes in Chapter 4 (pp 13-15).